 Welcome to AllGroanUp.com by Paul Angone — a place for twentysomethings asking “what now?”
-21 Secrets For Your 20s has been read by over a million people in 180 countries.
-If you like it, find out at the bottom of the article how you can snag FREE chapters my debut book “101 Secrets For Your Twenties” (Moody Publishers).
+If you like 21 Secrets For Your 20s, which has been read by over a million people in 180 countries, find out at the bottom of the article how you can snag FREE chapters my debut book “101 Secrets For Your Twenties” (Moody Publishers).

 1. Never looking at your budget and never making a budget is the exact same thing.